 Create a brand style guide

-Whether you are working with a branding agency, professional designer or using templates, it is important that you create brand guidelines as you go along.
+Whether you are working with a branding agency, professional designer or using templates, it's important that you create brand guidelines as you go along.
 In short, a brand style guide is a document that has all the important information about your branding such as the story behind your brand, color palettes, typography, logo variations, how to use your brand voice, etc.

 While it may sound like a lot of unnecessary work that you could have spent advertising your brand instead, it is essential.
 As you have learnt, consistency is key when it comes to branding.